Ada-Developers-Academy/jump-start-live/readme.md

 	JumpStart is a curriculum that all accepted Ada students are expected to complete prior to the start of the in-person classroom experience.

 	JumpStart Live(JSL) is a 3-week in person class prior to the start of Ada to help prepare incoming Ada students who are not yet well-versed using loops, arrays, and hashes.

+2. What should I have installed on my computer prior to JumpStart Live?

+  Prior to JSL, you are not _required_ to have anything previously installed.
+It can however be very helpful if you have the following installed.

+	1. Visual Studio Code
+	2. Ruby 2.5.5 installed with RBenv
+	3. Slack
+	4. Google Chrome & Firefox

+  You can find a instructions on how to install these on the Ada Textbook Curriculum [installfest](https://github.com/Ada-Developers-Academy/textbook-curriculum/blob/master/00-programming-fundamentals/installfest.md).